 Monmouth Beach Library History

-An informal public library in Monmouth Beach got its start in Borough Hall in March 1925, when the borough council gave permission to a group of volunteers and the Monmouth County Library (created in 1922) to use a single room off the second floor balcony.
-Even today, many borough residents remember the 81 square-foot room.
+An informal public library in Monmouth Beach got its start in Borough Hall in March 1925, when the borough council gave permission to a group of volunteers and the Monmouth County Library (the system was created in 1922) to use a single room off the second floor balcony.
+Even today, many borough residents remember the 81-square-foot room.

 For many years, the county also had a visiting bookmobile.
 During those humble beginnings, all the librarians were volunteers and often traveled to the county library in Freehold (then in the basement of the Hall of Records) to make exchanges for new books.
 During the 1950s, Christian Gaarder served as the borough’s librarian without pay.
 Mr. Gaarder, a voracious reader who wore a jacket and tie to work every day, retired when he turned 90.
 Other early dedicated volunteers were Lavinia Ireland, Dorothea Bremer, and E. Ray Smith.

 It wasn’t until 1937 that a sign was posted outside of borough hall informing the public of a library inside.
-A bad fire in borough all closed the library room for a year.
+In 1956, a bad fire in borough hall closed the library room for a year.

 In October 1961, the Momouth Beach Library Association was formed.
 A month later the library room was modestly expanded and a reference section was added.
 Library hours were increased from two hours on Saturdays to 10 ½ hours over four days.
 The volunteers all participated in purchasing, processing, and cataloging more books.
 By 1971, library hours had expanded to 16 hours per week.
 Today, it’s open about 35 hours per week.